 Regardless of when or whether the proposal to create a national heritage area succeeds, the organizations intend to pursue the creation of the CHA.
 The purpose of this MOU is to provide a framework governing collaboration among the two organizations in designing mechanisms to become joint coordinating entities for the CHA and interim coordinating entities for the CNHA.

 MOU Goals:

-CHP and the Calumet Collaborative, through a project team consisting of CHP's President and Vice-Presidents and the Calumet Collaborative's Board Chair and Program Manager, seek to reach a proposed formal relationship between the two organizations in principle by September 29, 2016, so that:
+CHP and CC seek to reach a proposed formal relationship between the two organizations in principle by December 1, 2017, so that: